homr0/wow-grid/README.md

 - Blank components can be added.
 - Rows and sections can be added with a specific layout.
 - Row layout can be adjusted.
+- Background color classes can be added to components.
+- Background color classes can be adjusted.
 ---

 ## Known Issues